 Jericho realized he had slipped.
-If he were not connected to Cadence, he would have no knowledge of ELPIS’s dealings with the Romano executives and he would also have no knowledge of the Romano’s underground work which made them targets of ELPIS.
+If he wasn’t connected to Cadence, he wouldn’t have knowledge of ELPIS’s dealings with the Romano executives and he wouldn’t have knowledge of the Romano’s underground work which made them targets of ELPIS.

 “Intuition,” Jericho tried.

 Leona regarded him.
 “I read your application form for the ELPIS Department.
 It said that you believe eliminating ELPIS will bring true peace to Signum.
 Do you mean that wholeheartedly?”

 “The false hope that lures people astray,” Leona recited quietly.
 “But that could be said about any ideology.
 I’m sure if you looked into Signum’s history—beyond Signum’s history—you’d find groups similar to them.”